-‘Hannibal’: Why Hannigram is one of the truest romances on TV
+Mads Mikkelsen: Why ‘Hannibal”s Hannigram is the truest romance on TV

-It’s 80 degrees out, but that’s not going to stop us as we officially enter Gothtober.
-Hot babe summer has faded away to spooky spinster fall, and we could not be more excited.
-In honor of this transition, it’s only fitting that we say goodbye to the toned meatheads of summer – for example, Billy Hargrove of Stranger Things, with his perfect muscles and human sacrifices, to fixate on our favorite tortured, gothic heroes.
+It’s 80 degrees out, but that’s not going to stop us as we officially enter the annual thaw.
+Weary widow winter has melted into spooky spinster spring, and we could not be more excited.
+In honor of this transition, it’s only fitting that we say goodbye to the depressive homebodies of the cold season to fixate on our favorite tortured, gothic heroes.

-Our fixations for the month include pale, overdressed men who likely have a wife trapped in the attic.
-The theme for Gothtober is romantic heroes with poor decision-making skills, and we thought we’d kick off the season by describing the most messed-up Byronic hero in pop culture: Hannibal Lecter from NBC’s Hannibal.
+Our fixations include pale, overdressed men who likely have a wife trapped in the attic.
+The theme for April is romantic heroes with poor decision-making skills, and we thought we’d kick off the season by describing the most messed-up Byronic hero in pop culture: Hannibal Lecter from NBC’s Hannibal.

 Enter the tragic hero